 The information on this page is very important.
-To make sure that you do not encounter any difficulties on the day of the exam, we ask that you read the information below carefully.
+To make sure that you do not encounter any difficulties on the day of the exam, you should read the information below carefully.

 1. Username and password